korekbekas/vvanelslande.github.io/vvctre/index.md

 - Can connect to Citra rooms
 - Supports Citra post processing shaders
 - Supports Citra `nand`, `sdmc`, and `sysdata` folders
-- Supports Luma3DS mods and mods in the file's folder (filename.exefsdir, filename.exheader, filename.romfs)
+- Supports Luma3DS mods and mods in the file's folder (filename.exefsdir, filename.exheader, and filename.romfs)

 ## Requirements